crate/crate-clients-tools/docs/integrate/ml.md

 # Machine Learning with CrateDB

 This documentation section lists machine learning applications and frameworks which can be used together with CrateDB.
+Relevant tutorials can be found within the [CrateDB Guide: Machine Learning Tutorials] section of the documentation.

 ## LangChain